-- The Point Person may recommend to the Diocesan Bishop, and the Diocesan Bishop may request, that a Crisis Response Team be sent to a Parish or place of ministry if an allegation of sexual misconduct in that place made against a member of the clergy, lay employee, or volunteer threatens the integrity of the Parish or place of ministry. - The Crisis Response Team will, in consultation with the Point Person, contact key persons in the Parish or place of ministry and maintain clear lines of communication with persons in authority in the Parish or place of ministry including the Clergy, Parish Wardens or interim Priest, as appropriate, and make recommendations to the Diocesan Bishop about what is needed in the Parish or place of ministry to reduce trauma, tensions, misinformation, and disruption and to support restoration.
+- The Navigator may recommend to the Diocesan Bishop and/or the Diocesan Bishop may request, that a Crisis Response Team be sent to a Parish or place of ministry if an allegation of sexual misconduct in that place made against a member of the clergy, lay employee, or volunteer threatens the integrity of the Parish or place of ministry.
+The Crisis Response Team will be appointed by the Diocesan Bishop (after consultation with the Executive Director and the Navigator) - The Crisis Response Team will, in consultation with the Navigator, contact key persons in the Parish or place of ministry and maintain clear lines of communication with persons in authority in the Parish or place of ministry including the Clergy, Parish Wardens or interim Priest, as appropriate, and make recommendations to the Diocesan Bishop about what is needed in the Parish or place of ministry to reduce trauma, tensions, misinformation, and disruption and to support restoration.
 In consultation with the Diocesan Bishop, the Crisis Response Team may hold an open meeting or meetings in the Parish or place of ministry.
 The Crisis Response Team will be deployed only as a short-term measure.